IBC Overview

 After an acknowledgement is received successfully on the original sender the chain, the IBC module deletes the corresponding packet commitment as it is no longer needed.

 # Further Readings and Specs

-If you want to learn more about IBC, check the following specifications:
+To learn more about IBC, check out the following specifications: